Conditionally perform a command.

 elif clause has a

-For simple comparisons, a more concise option is to use a conditional operator instead of IF.
+For simple comparisons, a more concise option is to use test along with the conditional operator && instead of IF.

 The return status is the exit status of the last command executed, or zero if no condition tested true.